-Encourage learners to disclose a disability where it would enable additional adjustments, exam/assessment arrangements or support aids to be put in place, whilst maintaining confidentiality to the level requested by the learner, wherever possible.
+Encourage learners/apprentices to disclose a disability where it would enable additional adjustments, exam/assessment arrangements or support aids to be put in place, whilst maintaining confidentiality to the level requested by the learner, wherever possible.

 Maintain effective working links with referral organisations staff to maximise inclusive practice and to meet the additional support needs of learners.

 Monitor the accessibility, and take anticipatory action, relating to services, including: Advice, Support and Careers resource centre and facilities.

 All staff receive training on their responsibilities under the requirements of the Equality Act 2010 annually.

 Sufficient resources are available to fund the anticipated reasonable adjustments to meet needs of learners/apprentices who have a disability and to respond to individual cases.